• Home

 Access roads & location

-The interactive map below shows all the details you you may need.
-The start of the ferrata Lamon described here in the text is the marker 1, and the end is the marker 3.
-The lowest point on the ferrata (Forcella Tofana) is the marker 2.
-The marker 4 shows the position of free car parking.
+The interactive map below shows all the details you may need.
+The start of Ferrata Lamon described here is marked as point 1, and the end as point 3.
+The lowest point on the ferrata (Forcella Tofana) is point 2.
+Point 4 marks the location of free car parking.

-You can zoom in to see more details, and zoom out to see all the access roads to the area.
-If you do not know this part of Dolomites, then it is important to remember that your destination should be Cortina d’Ampezzo.
+You can zoom in to see more details and zoom out to see all the access roads to the area.
+If you do not know this part of the Dolomites, it is important to remember that your destination should be Cortina d’Ampezzo.

 From Tofana di Dentro to Forcella Tofana

-So the start of this ferrata is at the summit of Tofana di Dentro.
-But clearly, you have first to get there, and this is a long walk from the car parking.
-All the information you will find in my separate text about Tofana di Dentro.
+The start of this ferrata is at the summit of Tofana di Dentro.
+However, you first have to get there, and this is a long walk from the car parking.
+All the information is available in my separate text about Tofana di Dentro.

-The ferrata start point is close to the summit, on its south side.
-You will see some caves built for WW1 so keep descending from there.
-Already from the beginning, the route is steep, the picture below shows how dramatic it looks with clouds around.
+The ferrata starts close to the summit, on its south side.
+You will see some caves built during WWI, so keep descending from there.
+From the very beginning, the route is steep; the picture below shows how dramatic it looks when surrounded by clouds.

 A very steep descent route towards Forcella Tofana.